In fact, the worst consequence was that VODs were muted. This, however, has always been illegal.

 - StreamBeats – run by stream doctor, Harris Heller, this playlist adheres to Twitch’s ToS.

-Just because you rent music or even purchase it on a program like iTunes, you don’t have the rights to play the music on your content.
-You would need to go through legal steps in order to secure those copyrights in order to legally use copyrighted songs on your stream.
+Renting music or even purchasing it on a program like iTunes does not give you the right to play the music on your content.
+You would need to go through legal steps in order to secure the music rights in order to legally use licensed music on your gaming streams.